selbouhaddani/OmicsPLS/README.md

 # Updates

 - A new name will be given to this package, please keep this in mind.
 Apologies for any inconveniences.
-- We are working on a software tutorial paper to appear soon!
+- We are working on a software tutorial paper and vignette to appear soon!
 In the meantime just email me for more information on the package.